 The full back curl has a low injury risk when done at bodyweight, but poor technique wastes the exercise.
 Here are the patterns that turn a spinal mobility drill into meaningless bending:

-Seated Full Back Curl (Easier)
+Seated Full Back Curl (Beginner Regression)

 Sit at the edge of a chair with feet flat on the floor.
 Perform the same segmental roll-down starting from your chin, curling your spine forward until your chest is near your thighs.
 Reverse back up the same way.
 This removes the hamstring demand and balance challenge, making it accessible for beginners or anyone who wants a spinal mobility break at their desk.
 Same movement quality, lower barrier to entry.